Making an Impact: Wesley Hammer’s Red Cross Volunteer Story

 Miyoshi Higa snapped this photo of the approaching Mountain Fire as she evacuated her home Volunteer Christine Rosso comforts Miyoshi Higa at the Red Cross shelter in Camarillo, Ca. Higa evacuated her home with just minutes to spare as the fast-moving Mountain Fire threatened her neighborhood.
 “I smelled smoke and thought my neighbor was cooking,” … Continue reading Families Find Refuge from Disastrous Fire Storm

-Sister’s Quick Action, and CPR, Save Brother’s Life
+Sister’s Quick Action and CPR Save Brother’s Life

 When Erin Huey retired from the military, she moved backed to Simi Valley, California, so she could reconnect with family, most importantly, her brother John.
 “He loves that they’re back together, spending time together,” said John’s wife Lisa.
 “That was the icing on the cake for him.”
-Erin quickly re-established her roots, working as an … Continue reading Sister’s Quick Action, and CPR, Save Brother’s Life
+Erin quickly re-established her roots, working as an … Continue reading Sister’s Quick Action and CPR Save Brother’s Life